 Genous is a new, premium service that evaluates data that you provide and helps you decide what steps you can take for you and your family to become more sustainable.
 Each suggestion has considered the cost / benefit ratio and they are all bespoke to you.

 Big changes, like the installation of a heat pump or cavity wall insulation, are complex and require the involvement of an expert.
-So Genous is also a concierge service - the platform identifies what topics are appropriate for you and puts you in touch with a qualified agent to guide you through the process.
+So, tech startup Genous is also a concierge service - the platform identifies what topics are appropriate for you and puts you in touch with a qualified agent to guide you through the process.

 Existing carbon calculator apps fall short — they’re usually far too simple and only offer generic recommendations.
 Genous is designed to be the best-in-class decarbonisation service.